Skip navigation

 Attorney’s Office

-The Hennepin County Attorney’s Office is asking the public to submit information and evidence to support investigation into the death of Renee Nicole Macklin-Good in Minneapolis.
+The Hennepin County Attorney’s Office is asking the public to submit information and evidence to support investigation into the deaths of Renee Nicole Macklin-Good and Alex Pretti in Minneapolis.
 Learn more and submit information.

 Sheriff’s Office

-The Hennepin County Sheriff’s Office does not participate in civil immigration enforcement and does not work with federal agencies on civil immigration enforcement.
+The Sheriff’s Office does not participate in civil immigration enforcement and does not work with federal agencies on civil immigration enforcement.
+The Sheriff’s Office does work with local, state, and federal agencies on criminal investigations and to enforce criminal laws.

 The Sheriff’s Office has a responsibility to preserve the peace and keep people safe, so they may be at a location where there is potential for heightened tensions or large crowds.